The sections of the "Design" module

 Changes the order of the properties.

-Horizontal / vertical position
+Horizontal / Vertical Distance

 Value

-Select fonts
+Select Fonts

 Move to the right / left

-Move the currently selected font from one list to the other.
+Moves the currently selected font from one list to the other.

 Move up / down

-Shows the individual style properties that belong to the group.
+Displays the individual style properties that belong to the group.

-Display CSS properties in the editor
+Display CSS Properties in the Editor

-CSS properties can be edited directly here.
+You can edit CSS properties directly here.

 Save CSS

-Undo last action
+Undo the last action

-Restores the state before the last change.
+Restores the state to what it was before the last change.

-Repeat last action
+Repeat the last action

-The undone action is performed again.
+The last action is performed again.

 Example: